wpswings/mwb-bookings-for-woocommerce/README.txt

 **4) Booking Listing and Sorting by Tag**
 All requested WooCommerce booking plugin-based orders made by the customers are to be listed in the WooCommerce Order Listing table.
 Admin managers can conveniently sort the booking out of the orders using the Bookings tag available there.

+**5) Add your Bookings to Google Calendar**
+With the click of a button, you can now instantly add your Booking requests utilizing our plugin-based setting option to your Google Calendar.

+Isn’t this a WOW feature?
+It goes without saying that this enables you to take pleasure in your reservations while also keeping you informed of their status and serving as a virtual reminder of them.

-**5) Ease of Structuring Bookings Calendar**
+**6) Ease of Structuring Bookings Calendar**
 The WooCommerce Calendar Booking view allows merchants to build and analyze how their day or month is progressing.
 They can also make changes to current bookings or availability according to that.

-**6) Offered Services & Additional Costs**
+**7) Offered Services & Additional Costs**
-With the Free Online Booking system for WordPress, Admin managers can easily create WooCommerce booking services and additional costs using the backend settings, and also can easily display them over the checkout page as well as over the individual bookable resource page.
+With the Free Online Booking system for WordPress, Admin managers can easily create WooCommerce booking services and additional costs using the backend settings, and easily display them over the checkout page and over the individual bookable resource page.

-**7) Responsive Interface**
+**8) Responsive Interface**
 WordPress Online Booking provides an online mobile-friendly WooCommerce easy booking interface, i.e. a responsive UI that works on a variety of devices.
 In short, offering ease of access for their customers for online appointment booking products.

-**8) Easy Uptime Schedule Outlining**
+**9) Easy Uptime Schedule Outlining**
 With the help of the WooCommerce Calendar Booking, retailers can easily create and monitor their monthly bookings.
 Customers can also use such information to find out the start and end times of your service and easily start booking an appointment for them.
 Yes, retailers may now quickly specify the start and end times of the service for each day on the booking calendar.
 Moreover, let your clients have timetables that are simple to learn.

-**9) Offer Bookings Availability Settings**
+**10) Offer Bookings Availability Settings**
 Admin managers may easily specify booking and scheduling for WooCommerce-based availability for the day, as well as the exact deadline for booking an appointment with WooCommerce appointments.
 They only need to modify the Start and End times in the WooCommerce booking Availability tab of the plugin settings area to do so.

+You can also mark your bookings unavailability for a day or for an upcoming event or a holiday in advance using our exclusive one-day unavailability settings.

+**11) Dedicated My Bookings Tab**
+Yes, our plugin has a special My Bookings Tab for managing your booking requests easily.
+Your website's My account section contains a link to this tab.
+You can easily visit there and check the information for all of your upcoming reservations.

-**10) Avoid Unwanted Bookings**
+**11) Avoid Unwanted Bookings**
-Prior to a day, admin managers can easily determine the maximum amount of appointments that can be made.
+Prior to a day, admin managers can easily determine the maximum amount of WooCommerce appointments that can be made.
 So that they may provide easy booking management for their items, avoid unnecessary bookings, and easily indicate unavailability with the WordPress booking plugin.

 Visit [**Bookings for WooCommerce Documentation**](https://docs.wpswings.com/bookings-for-woocommerce/?utm_source=wpswings-bookings-doc&utm_medium=bookings-org-page&utm_campaign=bookings-doc) and learn more about the features and working of the plugin.